zypA13510/librespeed/doc.md

 When the test is finished, you can run it again if you want, or you can just destroy `s`.

 ## Implementation details
-The purpose of this section is to help developers who want to make changes to the inner workings of the speedtest.
+The purpose of this section is to help developers who want to make changes to the inner workings of the speed test.
 It will be divided into 4 sections: `speedtest.js`, `speedtest_worker.js`, the `backend` files and the `results` files.

 ### `speedtest.js`
-This is the main interface between your webpage and the speedtest.
+This is the main interface between your webpage and the speed test.
-It hides the speedtest web worker to the page, and provides many convenient functions to control the test.
+It hides the speed test web worker to the page, and provides many convenient functions to control the test.

 You can think of this as a finite state machine.
 These are the states (use getState() to see them):
-* __0__: here you can change the speedtest settings (such as test duration) with the `setParameter("parameter",value)` function.
+* __0__: here you can change the speed test settings (such as test duration) with the `setParameter("parameter",value)` function.
 From here you can either start the test using `start()` (goes to state 3) or you can add multiple test points using `addTestPoint(server)` or `addTestPoints(serverList)` (goes to state 1).
 Additionally, this is the perfect moment to set up callbacks for the `onupdate(data)` and `onend(aborted)` events.
 * __1__: here you can add test points.
 You only need to do this if you want to use multiple test points.
     A server is defined as an object like this:
     ```